 - Tax Time Scams.
 If you receive an email asking for your Social Security number or financial information, delete it or notify the Federal Trade Commission for investigation.
 The IRS does not send emails stating you are being electronically audited.
 They also don’t contact you by email about refunds which require you to provide checking account information.

 4Front Credit Union encourages all of its members to observe basic safety precautions and exercise discretion when using an automated teller machine (ATM) or VideoTeller interactive teller machine (ITM).

-- Prepare for ATM transactions prior to approaching the ATM.
+- Prepare for ATM/ITM transactions prior to approaching the terminal.

-- Keep your receipts, do not lend your Debit card to anyone, and do not leave your card or any other documents at the ATM or any night deposit facility.
+- Keep your receipts, do not lend your debit card to anyone, and do not leave your card or any other documents at the ATM/ITM or any night deposit facility.

-- Keep your PIN secret and memorize it.
-Do not give anyone information regarding your card or PIN over the telephone.
+- Keep your personal identification number (PIN) secret and memorize it.
+Do not provide anyone information regarding your card or PIN over the telephone.

-- When using an ATM, place your body in a position to prevent others from observing your PIN when entered.
+- When using an ATM/ITM, place your body in a position to prevent others from observing your PIN when entered.

-- At any ATM or night deposit facility, keep a lookout for any suspicious activity near the facility and make sure all approaches to the facility are well lit.
+- At any ATM/ITM or night deposit facility, keep a lookout for any suspicious activity near the facility and make sure all approaches to the facility are well lit.

-- Conceal cash received from the ATM and count it after you have left the ATM.
+- Conceal cash received from the ATM/ITM and count it after you have left the terminal.

-- If anyone offers assistance while you are operating an ATM, do not accept it.
-If you have started a transaction, consider canceling the transaction and leaving the ATM location.
+- If anyone offers assistance while you are operating an ATM/ITM, do not accept it.
+If you have initiated a transaction, consider canceling the transaction and leaving the ATM/ITM location.